-Glass containers for pharmaceutical use are intended to come into direct contact with pharmaceutical preparations.
-Glass used for pharmaceutical containers is either a borosilicate (neutral) glass or a soda-lime glass.
-Borosilicate glass contains a significant amount of boric oxide, aluminum oxide, and alkali and/or alkaline earth oxides.
-Borosilicate glass has a high hydrolytic resistance due to the chemical composition of the glass itself; it is classified as Type I glass.
-Soda-lime glass is a silica glass containing alkali metal oxides.
-Soda-lime glass has a moderate hydrolytic resistance due to the chemical composition of the glass itself; it is classified as Type III glass.
-The inner surface of glass containers may be treated, for example, to improve hydrolytic resistance.
-The treatment of Type III soda-lime glass containers will raise their hydrolytic resistance from a moderate to a high level, changing the classification of the glass to Type II.
+Glass containers for pharmaceutical use are intended to come into direct contact with pharmaceutical products.
+Glass used for pharmaceutical containers is either borosilicate (neutral) glass or soda-limesilica glass.
+Borosilicate glass contains significant amounts of boric oxide, aluminum oxide, and alkali and/or alkaline earth oxides.
+Borosilicate glass has a high hydrolytic resistance and a high thermal shock resistance due to the chemical composition of the glass itself; it is classified as Type I glass.
+Soda-limesilica glass is a silica glass containing alkaline metal oxides, mainly sodium oxide; and alkaline earth oxides, mainly calcium oxide.
+Soda-lime-silica glass has a moderate hydrolytic resistance due to the chemical composition of the glass itself; it is classified as Type III glass.
+Suitable treatment of the inner surface of Type III soda-lime-silica glass containers will raise the hydrolytic resistance from a moderate to a high level, changing the classification of the glass to Type II.